Fulbright Irish Scholar Awards

 - Lecturing/Research: If the project will include significant portions of both lecturing and research as defined above.
 Candidates will be required to outline both activities in their project statement, as well as submit course syllabi and a research bibliography

-- The new Fulbright-HRB HealthImpact Award allows professionals to undertake research or professional development
+- The Fulbright-HRB HealthImpact Award allows professionals to undertake research or professional development

 What Awards are Available?

-Fulbright General Scholar Awards are open to Scholars and Academics from all disciplines, except clinical medical studies.
+Fulbright General Awardsare open to Scholars and Academics from all disciplines, except clinical medical studies.

 Fulbright-Enterprise Ireland Award in all fields that will develop new technologies and processes and ultimately may lead to job creation and increased exports.

 Fulbright-EPA Award in the areas of water, climate, and sustainability.